For Parents

 Food

 Most parents know it isn’t easy convincing a kid to try something new, and it’s even more challenging to take a favorite food away.
-To avoid tantrums, we’ve created a list of kid-approved dairy-free foods to make the transition a fun journey instead of an uphill battle
+To lessen resistance, we’ve created a list of kid-approved dairy-free foods to make the transition a fun journey instead of an uphill battle.

 The chart below outlines easy swaps you can make for everyday dairy ingredients.